forwardemail/dkimpy/README.md

 })();
 ```

-The value of `result` is an Array of headers to add to the message for its ARC signature.
+The value of `result` is an String with the new message and its signed ARC headers, if any.

 ## Contributors